syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-to-Image-Conversion.md

 'Convert as bitmap.

-Dim img As Image = sheet.ConvertToImage(1, 1, 10, 20)
+Dim image As Image = sheet.ConvertToImage(1, 1, 10, 20)

-img.Save("Sample.png", ImageFormat.Png)
+image.Save("Sample.png", ImageFormat.Png)

 'Converts and save as stream.